MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 ### Adoption

 After you've deployed Copilot in your organization, this page allows you to track user adoption trends per Microsoft 365 app and Copilot feature.
-Information is consistent with data points displayed in the Microsoft 365 Admin Center including the [Copilot Usage report](/microsoft-365/admin/activity-reports/microsoft-365-copilot-usage) and [Microsoft Adoption Score](/microsoft-365/admin/adoption/adoption-score).
+Information is consistent with data points displayed in the Microsoft 365 admin center including the [Copilot Usage report](/microsoft-365/admin/activity-reports/microsoft-365-copilot-usage) and [Microsoft Adoption Score](/microsoft-365/admin/adoption/adoption-score).

 All metrics on this page represent aggregations over the past 28 days with a typical delay of 2-3 days.
 (For example, if you're viewing the report on a Monday, the data shown would represent the 28-day period ending on the most recent Friday or Saturday).